jecki/DHParser/documentation_src/manuals/01_ebnf.rst

       (string_error "al\pha")
       (:Text '"'))

 This time the parser did not need to stop at the erroneous part.
-The erroneaus part itself has been caught within a node that betrays only by its name that there was an error.
+The erroneous part itself has been caught within a node that betrays only by its name that there was an error.
 To produce error messages we have to add them explicitly to such nodes, afterwards: